nim-lang/website/jekyll/_posts/2020-04-03-version-120-released.md

 author: The Nim Team
 ---

-We are very proud to announce Nim version 1.2 after six months of the continuous development!
+We are very proud to announce Nim version 1.2 after six months of continuous development!

-This release contains around 600 new commits since the release of 1.0 which were not already backported to our 1.0.x versions.
+This release contains around 600 new commits which have not already been backported to our 1.0.x versions.
 There are several new features and standard library additions compared to 1.0.
-We tried to keep breaking changes to a minimum, but some bugfixes weren't possible without making those necessary changes, and we feel that our users will benefit from those changes.
+We tried to keep breaking changes to a minimum, but some bugfixes weren't possible without making those necessary changes, and we feel that our users will benefit from them.

 We would recommend to all of our users to upgrade and use version 1.2.